-Sugar cookies and peppermint bark are a dime a dozen during the holiday season, but this year, we've been bringing you some deliciously out-of-the-box edible gift ideas with our fourth annual 12 Days of Edible Gifts series.
-Haven't had time to whip up one of our easy, tasty ideas yet?
-If you've got 15 minutes and a handful of fiery peppers, we've got your answer: homemade hot sauce.
+Sugar cookies and peppermint bark are a dime a dozen during the holiday season.
+If you've got 15 minutes and a handful of fiery peppers, we've got your answer to the perfect edible gift: homemade hot sauce.

 This recipe is so easy it almost can't be called a recipe, but your lucky recipients don't have to know that.
 It's also completely customizable: use whichever peppers you prefer (or whichever are easiest to get your hands on).
 Last year, I used a combination of green jalapeños and habaneros; the result was tangy, herbaceous, and blazing hot.
 This year's batch was made with ripe red jalapeños and red serranos, and while it still packs some heat, it's much milder and sweeter.